gohugoio/hugo/content/en/templates/internal.md

 {{ end }}
  ```

+If you want to create your own template, you can access the configured ID with `{{ site.Config.Services.GoogleAnalytics.ID }}`.

 ## Disqus

 Hugo also ships with an internal template for [Disqus comments][disqus], a popular commenting system for both static and dynamic websites.
 In order to effectively use Disqus, you will need to secure a Disqus "shortname" by [signing up for the free service][disqussignup].